TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 Interfaces are a special case of abstract classes in which *all Methods* are abstract.
 Using Interfaces, specification and implementation of functionality can be kept apart.
-In our cruise example we have some ships supporting sattelite TV and some who don't.
+In our cruise example we have some ships supporting satellite TV and some who don't.
 The ships who do, have the Methods :class:`enableTV()` and
 :class:`disableTV()`.
 It is useful to define an interface